 Meanwhile, student demands are as steep as ever.
 Schools need to be low cost, high quality, easy access, and give “cash-value” results.
 A tough job market and competitive global economy have pressed colleges into serving this changing student populace.

-Online Christian Colleges Ranking Guidelines
+Online Christian Universities and Colleges Ranking Guidelines

 These schools are ranked according to three grading criteria: